danray0424/phpHue/README.md

 phpHue
 ======

-PHP class for interacting with the Phillips Hue lighting system
+PHP class for interacting with the Philips Hue lighting system

 Getting Started
 ---------------